 What resources are available?

-SLSQ will provide resources to assist each club implement the YIPs program.
+SLSQ will provide resources to assist each club to implement the YIPs program.
 There are also Branch Youth Development Officers and Branch Lifesaving Development Staff in your area to support your club where required.

 The following resources will be provided to clubs: